University of Wisconsin-Green Bay Foundation

 Section 2.
 Finance and Investment Committee

 The Finance and Investment Committee shall be composed of a minimum of three members of the Board of Directors.
 The Vice Chancellor for Business and Finance of the University of Wisconsin-Green Bay shall serve as an ex officio member of the Finance and Investment Committee.
-The Finance and Investment Committee shall review and recommend overall policy on Foundation investments and shall guide and counsel the Chancellor and Assistant Chancellor for University Advancement in the management of Foundation funds, including employment of an investment management agent or agents, as deemed prudent and appropriate.
+The Finance and Investment Committee shall review and recommend overall policy on Foundation investments and shall guide and counsel the Chancellor and Vice Chancellor for University Advancement in the management of Foundation funds, including employment of an investment management agent or agents, as deemed prudent and appropriate.
 Policies established by this committee must be ratified and approved by the Board of Directors.

 Section 3.
 Development Committee

 The Development Committee shall be composed of at least four members of the Board of Directors whose duty shall be to review and recommend policies and procedures germane to the pursuit and acceptance of gifts offered to the University of Wisconsin-Green Bay Foundation in support of its efforts and for the good of the University of Wisconsin-Green Bay.
-Working with the Chancellor and Assistant Chancellor for University Advancement, this committee will monitor processes for the review of offered gifts of real property and may recommend to the Chancellor and Assistant Chancellor for University Advancement acceptance of such gifts.
+Working with the Chancellor and Vice Chancellor for University Advancement, this committee will monitor processes for the review of offered gifts of real property and may recommend to the Chancellor and Vice Chancellor for University Advancement acceptance of such gifts.
 The Development Committee may exercise the same judgments in evaluating gifts with environmental or other sensitive implications.
 The Committee shall also be responsible for formulating recommendations to the Board of Directors with respect to planning and implementing strategies for and related to the Foundation’s annual, capital, major, or planned giving, special projects and other related fund raising programs.

 Section 4.
 Nominating Committee